HarishM-AIML-A-58/DBMS-Project/README.md

-# Creating the README content and saving it as a text file for download
-readme_content = """
-# Attendance Management System 📚💻

 ## Overview 🌟
 This system leverages facial recognition to mark student attendance.
 It integrates with a MySQL database to store attendance data, course information, and student details.
 The system allows for both automatic and manual attendance marking, with an easy-to-use GUI for admin interaction.